huishingchong/ris_jamming_anomaly_detection/README.md

 ## Summary

 This repository contains the source code for Dissertation 'Machine Learning Anomaly Detection for Illegitimate RIS-based Jamming Attacks'.
 We explore how we can use ML models to detect RIS-based jamming, an attack that causes destructive interference on the receiver.
+We were able to achieve an overall accuracy of 92.3% for detecting RIS-based jamming.
+In our robustness and generalisation analysis, the models struggled in detecting stealthier RIS jamming attacks (around 56.4% accuracy for 1-3dB and 79.4% for 3-6dB RIS jamming).
+We then let models learn and use a stealthy-optimised threshold (), and they were able to achieve (63.4% and 82% accuracy for 1-3dB and 3-6dB jamming) but at a cost of higher false positives.

+• First comprehensive feature analysis for RIS-based jamming detection.
+• Quantified detection limits across the attack intensity spectrum.
+• Established baseline performance metrics for future RIS security research.

 ## Quick Start